Fly Fishing the Copper River - Alaska

 Copper River Lodge

 The Copper River is a 20-mile-long river near Lake Iliamna in SW Alaska.
 There is only one permit to operate on the native-owned land, and Copper River Lodge shares this permit with one other lodge.
-The permit allows legal access to the uplands of the River and allows the Lodge to leave jet boats on the upper Copper and access water that very few people fish.
-The Copper River Lodge has a 90%+ rebooking rate and word-of-mouth referral rate.
-Openings are limited, so book early.
+The permit allows the Lodge to leave jet boats on the upper Copper and access water that only a few lucky anglers can fish.
+Book early, as openings are limited.

 • Fly Fishing Only - Barbless Hooks.